Artist Engagement: Playing With Pastels: Thursday, November 9 from 1:00-4:00 p.m.

 Free Opening Reception: Thursday, November 9 from 5:00-7:00 p.m.

-In celebration of Nebraska’s 150th anniversary of statehood, the Norfolk Arts Center is excited to announce the exhibit, “Bridges: Sharing our Past to Enrich the Future” sponsored by Hildegard Center for the Arts (HCFCA), in collaboration with the Nebraska State Historical Society and the Nebraska Tourism Commission.
-Work will be on display September 7 – October 26 with an opening reception held on Thursday, September 14 from 5:00-7:00 p.m.
-During which the public can mingle with the people who are apart of Hildegard Center organization and the regional artists from the show are invited to come speak about themselves and their photographs.
+In celebration of the turn into the holiday season, the Norfolk Arts Center is excited to announce two artists whose play with color is sure to impress: Holly Ann Schenk “Connecting The Dots” and Sharon T. Ohmberger “There and Back Again.”
+Work will be on display November 2 – December 28 with a free opening reception held on Thursday, November 9 from 5:00-7:00 p.m.
+During which the public can mingle with the artists and listen to them speak about themselves and their work.
 The NAC invites all to attend.
-Snacks and refreshments will be provided by the NAC Ladies Guild with music by Shirley Klafter.
+Snacks and refreshments will be provided by the NAC Ladies Guild.
+Jeff Hoffman will provide reception music.

 Another highlight of the exhibition will be Holly Ann Schenk’s artist engagement held just prior to the reception on Thursday, November 9 from 1:00-4:00 p.m.
 During the class, “Playing with Pastels” Schenk will demonstrate techniques using pastels and students will work from photo reference to create artwork.
 All skill levels are welcome.
 The workshop is $75 and parties can sign up by calling NAC at 402.371.7199 or via the website: norfolkartscenter.org